erector/erector/README.txt

 == REQUIREMENTS

-The gem depends on rake and treetop, although this is just for using the "erect" tool, so deployed applications won't need these.
-Currently it also requires rails, although we plan to separate the rails-dependent code so you can use Erector cleanly in a non-Rails app.
+The gem depends on rake and treetop, although this is just for using the command-line tool, so deployed applications won't need these.
+The Rails-dependent code is now separated so you can use Erector cleanly in a non-Rails app.

 == INSTALL